-The worldwide food revolution that has happened over the last decade is responsible for turning almost every traveler into an amateur “foodie” and thus the growing popularity of “food-tours” and food events wherever one travels.
+The worldwide food revolution that has happened over the last decade is responsible for turning almost every traveller into an amateur foodie.
+As a result, there is a growing demand for food-tours and food events wherever one travels.

-Switzerland has long been accredited with producing a word-class cuisine and local ingredients that are used in restaurant and home kitchens across the globe.
+Switzerland has long been producing world-class cuisine with local ingredients.
 The pride that the locals have in their products is evident from the fact that Switzerland also consumes a tremendous amount of what they produce.

-During a summer in Switzerland I was bombarded with fresh and natural products everywhere I looked.
-On the one hand the conversion of ingredients into tasty and mouth-watering concoctions was astounding, but it was the simplicity with which the raw materials were often used that caught my fancy.
+During my summer in Switzerland, it was amazing to see fresh and natural products everywhere I looked.
+On the one hand, the conversion of ingredients into tasty and mouth-watering concoctions was astounding, but it was the simplicity with which the raw materials were often used that caught my fancy.

-While there is a lot more that Switzerland has to offer, my short time there led me to appreciate and eat (and drink) in abundance these following, which you too should experience when in the country;
+While there is a lot more to experience, my short time in Switzerland led me to appreciate, eat and drink in abundance some of its must-have culinary offerings;

-Gruyère Cheese – A visit to the cheese factory might prove to be more educational than activity based, but visiting the charming village with amazing views, a castle, cobbled roads, and pretty buildings is a must.
+A visit to the Gruyere cheese factory is a lot more educational than activity-based.
+But visiting the charming village with fantastic views, a castle, cobbled roads, and pretty buildings is a must.

 Gruyère cheese, on top of all the charm of the region, is simply delicious.
-Perfect to nibble on, pairs wonderfully with Swiss wine, can be added to a salad, or to layer up your sandwich, the cheese from this popular region is extremely versatile and available in three “ages” of 4, 8, and 10 months; the latter being a favorite with my family because of its high saltiness.
+Perfect for nibbling, it pairs wonderfully with Swiss wine, and can be added to a salad, or to layer up your sandwich.
+The cheese from this famous region is exceptionally versatile and available in three “ages” of 4, 8, and 10 months; the latter being a favourite with my family because of its high saltiness.

-Rösti – Shredded potatoes, pan fried into a “disc” – almost like a flying saucer – crowned with additions like cheese, bacon, veggies, meats, and then finally topped with a nice friend egg (runny yolk of course).
+Shredded potatoes, pan-fried into a “disc” – almost like a flying saucer – crowned with additions like cheese, bacon, veggies, meats, and then finally topped with a nice fried egg (runny yolk of course).

-Rösti is extremely filling and provides you with a warm and wholesome meal that should be enjoyed slowly on a lazy evening by the lake or as was in my case, surrounded by the thundering sound of waterfalls in Lauterbrunnen.
+Rösti is hugely filling and provides you with a warm and wholesome meal.
+It is best enjoyed slowly on a lazy evening by the lake, or as was in my case, surrounded by the thundering sound of waterfalls in Lauterbrunnen.

-Fondue – Or as I like to call it, FUNdue.
-You can go the chocolate way, but when in Switzerland, a Cheese Fondue is a must.
+The most popular food in Switzerland, I like to call it FUNdue.
+You can go the chocolate fondue way, but when in Switzerland, you have got try cheese fondue.

-Most restaurants have a minimum two person requirement when ordering Fondue and once again you can easily find a vegetarian or a non-vegetarian option of the same – the latter has a lot more possibilities though.
+Most restaurants have a minimum two-person requirement when ordering Fondue.
+Once again, you can easily find a vegetarian or a non-vegetarian option of the same – the latter has a lot more dipping possibilities.

 For the other “normal” human beings, those who enjoy cheese in its beautifully melted form, Raclette is a Swiss must.

-Half a wheel of cheese under a grill, a plate ready with boiled baby potatoes, pickled gherkins, maybe some meats, and then the drama of the wheel being brought to the table and the melting, gooey, yummy cheese being scrapped off the wheel and onto your plate.
+Half a wheel of cheese under a grill, a plate ready with boiled baby potatoes, pickled gherkins, maybe some meats, and then the drama of the wheel arriving at the table and the melting, gooey, yummy cheese being scraped off it and onto your plate.

 It’s beautiful and what food-heaven is all about.

-Sausage – Germans might have a monopoly when it comes to sausages and their bratwursts are famous the world over, but don’t let that deter you from trying a Swiss Sausage.
-Veal is one of the most common and favored ingredients but other options are often available.
+Germans might have a monopoly when it comes to sausages, and their bratwursts are famous the world over, but don’t let that deter you from trying a Swiss Sausage.
+Veal is one of the most common and favoured ingredients, but other options are often available.

-Cailler Chocolates – The Swiss are known for their chocolates and guess what, not only are they responsible for some of the best chocolates, they consume the most chocolates in the world as well.
-Available in various flavours and percentages of cocoa, chocolates from the regional favourite, Cailler, caters to everyone, be it someone like me who has a super sweet tooth – I have a few cavities to prove that – or one who likes a little bitterness in their chocolate.
-Don’t be surprised if you find tourists packing bars and boxes of Cailler at their factory, department stores, or the airport, because Switzerland is where you’ll get the best deal on them and the most choice as well.
+The Swiss are known for their chocolates.
+Well, guess what, not only are they responsible for some of the best chocolates, they consume the most chocolates in the world as well.
+Available in various flavours and percentages of cocoa, chocolates from the regional favourite, Cailler, caters to everyone.
+Be it someone like me who has a super sweet tooth – I have a few cavities to prove that – or one who likes a little bitterness in their chocolate.
+Don’t be surprised if you find tourists packing bars and boxes of Cailler at their factory, department stores, or the airport; Switzerland is where you’ll get the best deal on them and the most choice as well.

-Farmer’s Market – Most villages/towns have farmer’s markets on a weekly basis, some even twice a week.
-Whether you plan on cooking food yourself during your vacation or not, this is the place to buy and/or taste the best of the local products.
+Most villages/towns have farmer’s markets every week, some even twice a week.
+Whether you plan on cooking food yourself during your vacation or not, this is the place to buy and/or taste the best local products.

-From a dazzling variety of mushrooms to bright red tomatoes and lovely radishes to delicacies made with cheese, a farmer’s market is often the epicenter of all local activities on these days and the best way to understand and appreciate the local community for any traveller.
+From a dazzling variety of mushrooms to bright red tomatoes and lovely radishes to delicacies made with cheese, a farmer’s market is often the epicentre of all local activities on these days and the best way to understand and appreciate the local community for any traveller.
 We picked up fresh vegetables, bread, and a few cheesy snacks when attending the farmer’s market in Vevey, and loved every bit of what we saw and ate.

-Swiss Wine – The most underrated wine if ever there was any.
+The most underrated wine if ever there was any.
 While smaller countries the world over are promoting their wines like crazy, Switzerland has a very humble approach to selling wine.
-Many regions produce just enough for local consumption, and others simply don’t have the type of budget like that of the neighboring counties (France, Italy, and Germany).
+Many regions produce just enough for local consumption, and others don’t have the type of budget like that of the neighbouring counties (France, Italy, and Germany).
 Missing out on Swiss wine, especially when in Switzerland, is the worst mistake you will ever make.

-Rivella – A non-alcoholic drink made with whey and sometimes even called the “national drink of Switzerland”, Rivella has people divided.
-While some, like me, absolutely love it, others swear by only a certain flavor – Red is apparently the most popular.
+A non-alcoholic drink made with whey and sometimes even called the “national drink of Switzerland”, Rivella has people divided.
+While some, like me, absolutely love it, others swear by only a particular flavour – Red is apparently the most popular.
 Red, Blue, Green or Rhubarb, when in Switzerland you have to give Rivella a go, and only then make up your mind about this flavorful drink.

-Crêpes – Call it a French influence but when in the Swiss-French region alongside Lac Léman, you have got to get your craving for crêpes fulfilled.
+Call it a French influence, but when in the Swiss-French region alongside Lac Léman, you have got to get your craving for crêpes fulfilled.
 And yes, they are most likely available with your favourite filling (cheese, chocolate, ham being some of the most popular ones).

-BONUS (because 11 just doesn’t have the same ring to it as 10):
+BONUS (13 doesn’t have the same ring to it as 10)

-Water – Last, but not the least, drink a lot of water from the all the wonderful and artistic fountains across Switzerland.
+Last, but not the least, drink a lot of water from all the magnificent and artistic fountains across Switzerland.

 Why?
 You ask.

-Because, it’s fresh, cool, and best of all, it’s FREE!
+Because it’s fresh, crisp, and best of all, it’s FREE!

-Furthermore, if budget is not an issue, Switzerland also comes loaded with a number of Michelin starred restaurants that celebrate local produce and are sure to perk up any and all food lovers.
+Furthermore, if budget is not an issue, Switzerland also comes loaded with some Michelin starred restaurants that celebrate local produce and are sure to perk up any food lover’s holiday.